kubevirt/kubevirt.github.io/pages/ec2.md

 ---
-layout: page
+layout: labs
-title: Try KubeVirt on AWS
+title: Easy install using AWS
+permalink: pages/ec2
+lab: kubernetes
+order: 1
 ---

+# Easy install using AWS

 We have created AWS images that automatically install Kubernetes and KubeVirt inside an EC2 instance to help you quickly deploy